CDC Will Reportedly Resume Regular Coronavirus Press Briefings

 The Centers for Disease Control and Prevention (CDC) will resume its regular briefings on the coronavirus pandemic, CNN reported on Saturday.

-The CDC held a press conference on Friday for the first time since March 9, with director Robert Redfield pushing back against criticism

-that the agency failed to adequately respond to the COVID-19 pandemic.
+The CDC held a press conference on Friday for the first time since March 9, with director Robert Redfield pushing back against criticism that the agency failed to adequately respond to the COVID-19 pandemic.
 The decision to resume regular press conferences came after the death toll in the United States surpassed 130,000.

-The CDC was reportedly sidelined by the White House, after a conference by Dr. Nancy Messonnier.
+The CDC was reportedly sidelined by the White House after a conference by Dr. Nancy Messonnier.
 Messonnier, who is the director of the CDC’s National Center for Immunization and Respiratory Diseases, warned about the dangers of the novel coronavirus, which rattled investors and apparently angered President Donald Trump.

 According to CNN‘s sources, tensions between the White House and the CDC began as early as February, but the relationship further deteriorated after the March 9 press conference.
 Since then, the two camps have reportedly feuded about when and how to reopen the country.